Scrambled Linear Pseudorandom Number Generators: A theoretical analysis of scramblers

 An immediate consequence of the previous lemma is that there is a bound on the increase of linear complexity that a Boolean function, and thus a scrambler, can induce: \begin{proposition} If $f$ is a Boolean function of $n$ variables with polynomial degree $d$ in ANF and $x_i$, $0\leq i< n$, are the bits of a linear engine with $n$ bits of state, then the rational function representing $f\bigl(x_0, x_1,\ldots , x_{n-1})$ has linear complexity at most

 \end{proposition}

-The result is obvious, as the number of possible nonzero coefficients of the splitting-field representation of $f\bigl(x_0,x_1\dots,x_{n-1}\bigr)$ are bounded by $U(n,d)$ by Lemma~\ref{lemma:subset}.
-Indeed, $U(n,d)$ is very well known in the theory of filtered LFSR: it is the standard bound on the linear complexity of a filtered LFSR.
-Our case is slightly different, as we are applying Boolean functions to bits coming from different instances of the same LFSR, but the mathematics goes along essentially in the same way.
+The result is obvious, as the number of possible nonzero coefficients of the splitting-field representation of $f\bigl(x_0,x_1\dots,x_{n-1}\bigr)$ is bounded by $U(n,d)$ by Lemma~\ref{lemma:subset}.
+Indeed, $U(n,d)$ is well known: it is the standard bound on the linear complexity of a filtered LFSR.
+Our case is different, as we are applying Boolean functions to bits coming from different instances of the same LFSR, but the mathematics is the same.

 There is also another inherent limitation: a uniform scrambler on $m$ bits cannot have polynomial degree $m$: \begin{proposition} Consider a vector of $n$ Boolean functions on $m$ variables such that the preimage of each vector of $n$ bits contains exactly $2^{m-n}$ vectors of $m$ bits.
-Then, no function in the vector can have the (only) monomial of degree $m$ in its ANF. \end{proposition} \begin{proof} Since the vector of functions maps the same number of input values to each output value, if we look at each bit and consider its value over all possible vectors of $m$ bits, it must happen that it is zero $2^{m-1}$ times, one $2^{m-1}$ times.
+Then, no function in the vector can have the (only) monomial of degree $m$ in its ANF. \end{proposition} \begin{proof} Since the vector of functions maps the same number of input values to each output value, if we look at each bit and consider its value over all possible vectors of $m$ bits, it must be zero $2^{m-1}$ times, one $2^{m-1}$ times.
 But all monomials of degree less than $m$ evaluate to an even number of zeroes and ones.
 The only monomial of degree $m$ evaluates to one exactly once.
 Hence, it cannot appear in any of the polynomial functions. \end{proof}

-Getting back to our example, the bounds for linear complexity of the bits of our \xorshiftp generator are respectively ${6\choose 1}= 6$, ${6\choose 1}+ {6\choose 2}=21$ and ${6\choose 1}+ {6\choose 2}+ {6\choose 3}=41$.
-Thus, from Figure~\ref{fig:sumgf} we see that the less significant and the most significant bit attain the upper bound~(\ref{eq:ub}), whereas the intermediate bit does not.
-However, Lemma~\ref{lemma:subset} implies that in principle \emph{every} subset of $S$ might be associated with a nonzero coefficient.
-If this does not happen, as in the case of the intermediate bit, it must be the case that all the contribution for that subset of $S$ canceled out.
+Getting back to our example, the bounds for linear complexity of the bits of our \xorshiftp generator are ${6\choose 1}= 6$, ${6\choose 1}+ {6\choose 2}=21$, and ${6\choose 1}+ {6\choose 2}+ {6\choose 3}=41$.
+From Figure~\ref{fig:sumgf}, the first and last bits attain the upper bound~(\ref{eq:ub}), whereas the intermediate bit does not.
+However, Lemma~\ref{lemma:subset} implies that every subset of $S$ might be associated with a nonzero coefficient.
+If this does not happen, as in the case of the intermediate bit, it must be the case that all the contributions for that subset of $S$ canceled out.